How do you get more backlinks in 2022?

 That means if you want more backlinks, then create long-form content.

-For example, if you examine what pages have attracted the most backlinks on GotchSEO.com, you would see that they are all my longest pieces of content:
+For example, if you examine what pages have attracted the most backlinks on GotchSEO.com, you will see that they are all my longest pieces of content:

 The average word count for my top 4 most linked-to content assets is 7,223 words.